Who were the Normans?

 Where Were the Normans From?

 The Normans, who were originally Vikings, primarily came from Scandinavian areas.
 The Normans came from Denmark, Norway, and Iceland.
-Some Normans may have visited the British Isles first and then moved to the French coastline, but the Normans call parts of Scandinavia their original homeland.
+Some Normans may have visited the British Isles first and then moved to the French coastline, but they called parts of Scandinavia their original homeland.

 The Norman Conquest (Invasion) of England